FinweLtd/doc-livesync-all/docs/articles/resolution.md

 > Image resolution is the detail an image holds ...
 Higher resolution means more image detail. ([1])

 The concept of image resolution applies to *raster digital images* ([2]), such as JPG, PNG and BMP images.
-It is important to differentiate images created with *vector graphics* ([3]), such as SVG images, as they are defined mathematically and image resolution for such images becomes meaningful only when the image is saved in a different format (rasterized to JPG, for instance).
+Images created with *vector graphics* ([3]) are different: they are defined mathematically.
+One example is SVG images, which are used in apps and on web pages.
+For vector images, a resolution is meaningful only when they are saved as raster images.

 Digital cameras produce raster images.
 360-degree photos and video frames make no exception.
-Sometimes a 360-degree image is *rendered* from a mathematical model, such as a CAD model of a building, using a virtual camera.
-Even if the model uses vector graphics internally, the concept of resolution applies to the rasterized output file.
+Sometimes a 360-degree image is *rendered* from a mathematical model, such as a CAD model of a building.
+The concept of resolution applies to the rasterized output file.

 To be specific, in this article we mostly discuss *pixel resolution* ie. the pixel count in the image.
-We also sometimes refer to *spatial resolution* ie. how closely lines can be resolved in an image, for example a printed photograph.
-We do not discuss about *spectral resolution* ie. the ability to resolve spectral features and bands, for example colors.
-From now on, when we use the words *image resolution* or *resolution* alone we mean pixel resolution.
+We also sometimes refer to *spatial resolution* ie. how closely lines can be resolved in an image, for example in a printed photograph.
+We do not discuss *spectral resolution* ie. the ability to resolve spectral features and bands, for example, colors.
+From now on, when we use the words *image resolution* or *resolution* alone, we mean pixel resolution.

 ![Resolution Illustration](https://upload.wikimedia.org/wikipedia/commons/f/f2/Resolution_illustration.png)

 *Pixel resolution illustration by Wikipedia ([1])*

+## Resolution in 2D images

-## Image resolution
+### Image resolution

 There are several methods to describe image resolution.
 In this article, we will use many of them: